01 of 12

 03 of 12

-A Great Italian Restaurant on a Norwegian Ship
+A Great Italian Restaurant

 The Viking Sea is definitely a Scandinavian ship.
 It has a restful, contemporary, simple decor and touches of its roots like a Norwegian heritage center and a Norwegian takeaway cafe dedicated to the owner's Norwegian mother.
 Like her sister ship, the Viking Sea has several excellent dining venues, but the best one is not Scandinavian, it's Italian.
 And, it might be the best Italian restaurant at sea.
 Mr. Torstein Hagen, the CEO and chairman of Viking Cruises, named the restaurant in honor of his Italian friend Manfredi Lefebvre d'Ovidio, who is the chairman of Silversea Cruises.